Quick and Easy Shortbread Cookie Recipe

 - 1/4 teaspoon salt

-- Soften butter in the microwave on high for about 15 to 20 seconds.
+- Soften butter in the microwave on high for between 10 and 15 seconds.
 The soft butter should then easily create a dough that can be used in your cookie press.

-- If you do not own a cookie press keep butter at room temperature and roll out dough, then cut into shapes.
-For firmer dough you can also hand form by rolling them into a ball and then pressing them flat with the heel of your hand.
+- If you do not own a cookie press, keep the butter at room temperature and roll out the dough, then cut into shapes.
+For a firmer dough, you can also hand-form by rolling them into a ball and then pressing them flat with the heel of your hand.
+See second photo guide, below.

 - Add in the remaining ingredients, and mix to form a sticky dough.
 It should load easily into your cookie press.
 Choose your design and press out your cookies.
 (Or ball them up if you don't have a press.)